marzneshin/docs/content/docs/how-to-guides/backup.md

 title: "Backup"
 ---

-It's always a good idea to backup your Marzneshin files regularly to prevent data loss in case of system failures or accidental deletion.
-Here are the steps to backup Marzneshin:
+It's good practice to backup your Marzneshin files regularly to prevent data loss in case of system failures.

 1. By default, all Marzneshin important files are saved in `/var/lib/marzneshin` (Docker versions).
 Copy the entire `/var/lib/marzneshin` directory to a backup location of your choice, such as an external hard drive or cloud